cheesesnakes/sea-snake-bycatch/README.md

  <details>
   <summary>Go through the analysis</summary>

-   - The sections of the analysis have been split into seperate R markdown files and can be run independently.

    - R markdown files are best viewed in the R studio IDE.

-   - Some of the analysis refer to custom functions that are included in the `Functions` folder.

    - The repo can be cloned to your github or downloaded

    - Before working with the file locally a portable local environment can be activated to make sure you have all the dependencies by running the code below: